geocomPP/geocompr/main.md

 <!-- sp_cv and conv_cv have been saved in spatialcv.Rdata.
 I needed to run the modeling outside of the book since knitr sets its own seed and I am not sure if this actually helps to make sure that the same partitions are used in the cv.
 I really don't understand why I have to load spatialcv.Rdata here a third time...-->

-The output of the preceding code chunk is a bias-reduced assessment of the model's predictive performance:
+The output of the preceding code chunk is a bias-reduced assessment of the model's predictive performance, as illustrated in the following code chunk  (required input data is saved in the file `spatialcv.Rdata` in the book's GitHub repo):

 ```r